Fredi-B/42_inception/README.md

 ![Diagram of the expected result:](https://github.com/Fredi-B/42_inception/assets/79904261/a02adc36-87d5-4e5c-8f42-26b7a0cdd41e)

-Each service has to 1,124 × 1,430run in a dedicated container.
+Each service has to run in a dedicated container.
 You also have to write your own Dockerfiles, one per service.
 The Dockerfiles must be called in your `docker-compose.yml` by your Makefile.
 It means you have to build the Docker images of your project yourself.
 It is forbidden to pull ready-made Docker images or use services such as DockerHub (except for Alpine/Debian).

 ## Description